godeli/godeli/README.md

 * Minimalist design that makes it easy to read the menu quickly.
 * Easy-to-understand deployment instructions (github pages, gitlab pages, netlify, heroku, etc)
 * Add a few examples and a demo
+* Add some sort of default 'Unofficial menu for abc deli' notice.

 ### Reason